Bacchus Ladies: Background

 The Bacchus Ladies phenomenon is believed to have originated after the 1997 Asian financial crisis, with South Korea being one of the countries most affected by the financial contagion.
 In South Korea's traditionally Confucian society, elderly parents were highly respected and in their old age could have relied on their children for care regardless of the economic situation.
-However, South Korea's rapid development since the 1960s, known as the Miracle on the Han River, led to an uprooting of this culture among many younger and more transient generations of South Koreans.
-Subsequent rapid changes in society and attitudes of children has resulted in a poverty rate of 47.2% for South Korean women over the age of 65, the highest among the OECD countries.
+South Korea's rapid development since the 1960s, known as the Miracle on the Han River, led to an uprooting of this culture among many younger and more transient generations of South Koreans.

+Subsequent rapid changes in society and attitudes of children have resulted in a poverty rate of 47.2% for South Korean women over the age of 65, the highest among the OECD countries.
 This figure rises to 76.6% for single elderly women.
 The state pensions provided by the South Korean welfare system are often inadequate to cover the rising medical bills of old age.
-The historic male-dominated culture of Korean society meant many older women had no savings or private pension because their youth did not provide the equal education and job opportunities of their male counterparts.
+The historic male-dominated culture of Korean society meant many older women had no savings or a private pension because their youth did not provide the equal education and job opportunities of their male counterparts.

 Professor Lee Ho-sun of the Korea Soongsil Cyber University in Seoul has carried out research and found many of the women who became Bacchus Ladies were involved in prostitution during their earlier years in karaoke bars and teahouses, returning to prostitution in later years because of financial pressures.
-At first, Bacchus Ladies had made livings by selling bottles of Bacchus-F, a popular energy drink in South Korea, which they sold to elderly men who socialized in the parks and plazas in Seoul.
+At first, Bacchus Ladies made a living by selling bottles of Bacchus-F, a popular energy drink in South Korea, which they sold to elderly men who socialized in the parks and plazas in Seoul.
 Eventually, many of these men became their main clientele after transitioning into prostitution.

 Policing

 Prostitution in South Korea is illegal, and the police patrol the areas frequented by Bacchus Ladies, primarily in Seoul's north-central Jongno District.
 Seoul police conduct periodic crackdowns on Bacchus Ladies, but women who are arrested are usually given a warning or a small fine.

 Thirty three women, including an 84-year-old woman, were arrested as part of a crackdown in early 2015.
 After the raid, the number of working Bacchus Ladies fell to about 200.
-Local police believe the problem cannot be solved by crackdowns and that policies needs to be changed.
+Local police believe the problem cannot be solved by crackdowns and that policies need to be changed.